martyndavies/nexmo-sms-translator/README.md

 ```

 ## Build an interface to reply with
-In your terminal, create two new files in your app directory:
+In your terminal, run the following commands in the root of your app directory:

 ```
 $ mkdir public && mkdir public/js